Maryland DUI Lawyer

 • Possible license revocation

 However, in case this is your first DWI or DUI charge, you may be eligible to receive a probation before judgment.
 That is not a conviction, and hence, no points are added to your driving record.
-An experienced attorney can make sure your case results in probation before judgment.
+An experienced lawyer can make sure your case results in probation before judgment.
 That is why it is crucial to consult with a Maryland DUI lawyer who has experience handling DUI or DWI cases.

 How Does Maryland Treat Out of State DUI?